per1cycle/share/md/u-boot.md

 add the defconfig file and set your vendor, board, target, dts, and just implement dram and uart as the minimal system.

+> What is dts? file to describe hardware. can be compiled to binary file (device tree bolb)

 ```
  arch/riscv/cpu/jh7110/dram.c                  |   38 +
  configs/starfive_visionfive2_12a_defconfig    |   79 +